> Our review guidelines

 4. Seats & Benches

-Make sure your bike doesn’t obstruct pedestrian traffic or impede the use of the seating area.
+Make sure your bike doesn’t obstruct pedestrian traffic or impede the use of the actual seat.

 By using a reliable lock and following proper locking techniques, you can confidently protect your bike while utilizing available public seating.